 Account based marketing (ABM) is a B2B marketing approach that requires collaboration from marketing and sales teams to target best-fit accounts and turn them into customers.
 In this approach, individuals within accounts are engaged and treated as unique, highly-sought after customers.
 This growth strategy requires a high level of personalized buying experiences for each targeted account.

 With that being said, ABM is not for everyone.
 It requires a lot of sustained effort.
-Unless a product has a high-dollar sales cycle that touches a lot of people, a company probably doesn’t want to use ABM and would best stick to a standard demand generation approach.
+ABM is ideal for a high-cost solution with a long sales cycle that touches a lot of people.

 What are the different types of account based marketing strategies?

 When people ask “what is account based marketing?” the answer is not so cut and dry.
-There are three types or levels of ABM that differ in scale and personalization, and an organization can use more than one of these options at the same time.
+There are three types or levels of ABM that differ in scale and personalization.
+You may use one or more of these options at the same time.

 1:1 ABM.
-This is the one we hear talked about the most but very few organizations do it.
-Sometimes referred to as strategic ABM, this delivers tailor-made content and messaging to individual target accounts.
-1:1 helps produce better engagement, deeper relationships, and improved loyalty amongst prospects.
+Sometimes referred to as strategic ABM, 1:1 ABM delivers tailor-made content and messaging to individual target accounts.
+This highly personalized approach helps you foster better engagement and deeper relationships with prospects.

-1:Many ABM.
+1:many ABM.
 This last one is often called Programmatic ABM and is highly scalable.
-1:Many typically target 100 or more accounts at a time that share common traits and pain points.
+1:many ABM programs typically target 100 or more accounts at a time that share common traits and pain points.

-- ABM requires a regular cadence between marketing and sales to identify and review accounts and strategy.
+- ABM requires Marketing and Sales to regularly work together to identify and review accounts and strategy.